Two roads to fortuity in ABJM theory: Two Types of Searches

 The fortuitous cohomologies we have constructed so far have at most six letters, as can be seen from \eqref{abjm-fort-singlet} and \eqref{abjm-fort-triplet}.
 A reasonable next step is to also find cohomologies where the number of letters is unbounded.
 This was first achieved for $\mathcal{N} = 4$ SYM in \cite{2304.10155} using special properties of operators in which only $\phi^n$, $\psi_n$ and $f$ appear.
 The advantage of this truncation is that it coincides with the subsector in \cite{hep-th/0306054} which can be described by the BMN matrix model \cite{hep-th/0202021}.
 This allows the monotone index $I_2^{\text{grav}}(x, \textbf{y})$ to be computed exactly.
 Although the BMN matrix model is only equivalent to a subsector of $\mathcal{N} = 4$ SYM at the classical level, this is enough for studying the cohomology of a supercharge which can be derived from a classical action (such as the one we are using).

 The result of \cite{2304.10155} is that \eqref{sym-fort} with $E + J_L = 12$ is merely the first fortuitous class in the infinite family

 which has $E + J_L = 12 + 6n$.
 These are part of the ${\rm SU}(2)$ theory but they can be easily lifted to ${\rm U}(2)$ by applying the map \eqref{subtract-trace}.
-We will now show that the resulting expressions can be ``lifted'' once more to fortuitous cohomology classes of ${\rm U}(2)_k \times {\rm U}(2)_{-k}$ ABJM theory.
+We will now show that the resulting expressions can be ``lifted'' once more to cohomology classes of ${\rm U}(2)_k \times {\rm U}(2)_{-k}$ ABJM theory which are likely to be fortuitous.

 The idea is to find ABJM operators whose actions under $Q$ display the same structure seen in $\phi^n$, $\psi_n$ and $f$ --- letters with $E = 1$, $\frac{3}{2}$ and $2$ respectively.
 Since these adjoint fields are allowed to multiply each other on either the left or the right, it is natural that the corresponding ABJM operators should be \textit{bilinears}.
 At $E = 1$, all bilinears must involve one copy of $\phi_a$ and one copy of $\bar{\phi}^a$.
 Similarly, $E = \frac{3}{2}$ requires us to either pair $\phi_a$ with $\bar{\psi}_a$ or $\psi^a$ with $\bar{\phi}^a$.
 At $E = 2$, suitable bilinears can either have two fermions with no derivatives or two bosons with one derivative.
 Choosing coefficients carefully, we have found that the desired behaviour can be achieved with